chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Main Window

 * Concert Keyboardist is like a player piano.  **Notes** are horizontal bars that scroll right to left horizontally based on the current **tempo**.
 A note's vertical position shows pitch and its left end shows start time.
 Its length shows duration.
 This information is read from the midi file and guides you when to play notes and how long to hold them.
-* While you play you control **actual note start times and durations** in real time.
+* In real time while you play **you control note start times and durations**.
 This is like playing sheet music.
 The notes are there but you add expression as you play.
-You can also control note velocities if you have a velocity sensitive keyboard attached to your computer.
+If you have a velocity sensitive midi keyboard you can also control note velocities.
 * The score can be **scrolled** left or right with the mouse wheel or two finger drag on a touch pad.
 The end of the score is at the far right.
 * The blue vertical line is the **"Current Time Line"** (CTL) which indicates the current playing time in the score.
 It turns amber when ready to play and green while you are playing.
 * While you are playing, pressing any key instantly triggers the next unplayed **Target Note**, magenta-headed-notes.
 The these are the notes you directly play.